matthewf01/Webex-Teams-Status-Box/README.md

 # Webex-Teams-Status-Box
-**Uses a Raspberry Pi, Python, and the webexteamssdk and API to create an IoT "status light" reflecting your real-time presence status in Webex Teams.**
+**Uses a Raspberry Pi, Python, and the webexteamssdk and API to create an IoT "status light" reflecting your real-time presence status in Cisco Webex Teams.**

 In early 2020, nearly the entire world had to shift to working 100% from home due to coronavirus risks.
 I have a young child, My home has a very "open" design, and my office _HAS NO DOOR_.
 My family tip-toed over to my office asking "are you in a meeting?" throughout the day, not knowing if they were interrupting my workday.